Home | News & Insights |

 Across the world, every country has different legislation surrounding electronic signatures.
 If you’re conducting business internationally, it’s always advisable to check the rules and regulations of that region or country.

 Regulation (EU) No 910/2014 on electronic identification and trust services for electronic transactions, commonly known as eIDAS, took direct effect in EU member states from 1 July 2016.
-It established an EU-wide legal framework for electronic signatures. eSign’s digital signature solution is compliant with eIDAS and EU electronic signature technical standards.
-Esign is also compliant with GDPR.
+It established an EU-wide legal framework for electronic signatures. eSign’s digital signature solution is compliant with eIDAS and EU electronic signature technical standards. eSign is also compliant with GDPR.

 eSign’s digital signature solution complies with the definition of an eSignature under the Electronic Signatures in Global and National Commerce (ESIGN) Act, the Uniform Electronic Transactions Act (UETA) and the Digital Signature and Electronic Authentication Law.